DirectoryTree/LdapRecord-Docs/core/v2/connections.md

 }
 ```

-After calling the above, the user you have configured
+> **Important**: After calling the above, the user you have configured
-in your configuration will be **rebound** to your
+> in your connection configuration will be **rebound** to your
-LDAP server.
+> LDAP server.
 This is to ensure you can continue
-to execute LDAP operations underneath this
+> to execute LDAP operations underneath a working
-user during the same request.
+> user during the same request.

 If you would like to run all further LDAP operations underneath the
-authenticated user for the duration of the request, pass in `true`
+authenticated user **for the duration of the request**, pass in
-in the third parameter in the `attempt()` method:
+`true` in the third parameter in the `attempt()` method:

 ```php
 $user = 'cn=user,dc=local,dc=com';